Nylilsa/nylilsa.github.io/guides/th14-gohei-dupe.md

 In terms of fatigue, the Shift-Z-Shift and the Double tap method did not tire me out.
 The triple tap method tired me out around 100 attempts in.
 The quadruple tap method tired me out every 50 attempts, meaning I had to take a total of 3 breaks for the quadruple tap method.
 Breaks are important of course and I wouldn't want to ignore them, but taking a break may have influenced my "flow" meaning my results would vary between breaks.

-In terms of double gohei consistency, it is about what I expected: a figure between 33-40% consistency rate.
+In terms of double gohei consistency, it is about what I expected: a success rate between 33-40%.
 This result aligned with my previous sets I did.
 I was actually quite surprised by how well the double tap method did despite not using it that much.
 In contrast, I was quite disappointed with the double gohei rate on the quadruple tap method...

 I expected the quadruple tap method to be much more consistent for triple gohei than the triple tap method.
 I noticed that for the quadruple tap method, at the end of a 50-trial set my performance would be much worse, oftentimes failing to perform the quadruple tap method due to fatigue, having to redo them.
 I guess I could have taken even more breaks, but by doing so it would take me a few hours to do a total of 200 trials.
 A more robust method would be to increase the sample size, but this would take a very long time to complete, and even with breaks my hand would not like it.

 [hr_major]